Pentasis/penta_minor_1/readme.md

 - No end year for vehicles.

 ### TODO:
-- Option to stop town growth
 - Cargo station anachronism fix (cargo_lamps, cargo_pallet_jack, cargo_speakers)?
-- Town growth factor?
 - More brushes
+- Railyard tracks?
+- Colour variants to tunnel (same as bridge)?
+-

 ## Incompatible mods
 Not so much incompatible but they provide similar mechanics and are no longer needed when using this mod.